sigmaister/copy_CollapsOS/CODE.md

 aren't designed to be called from other parts of Collapse OS.
 Those are generally routines close to an application's main loop.

+It is important to note, however, that shadow registers aren't preserved.
+Therefore, shadow registers should only be used in code that doesn't call routines or that call a routine that explicitly states that it preserves shadow registers.

 ## Stack management

 Keeping the stack "balanced" is a big challenge when writing assembler code.